RasmusEdgar/dintwm/README.md

 Some parts of the code (tile and fibonacci functions) are adapted from dwm, a DWM-LICENSE is therefore included.

-Ketopt.h from https://github.com/attractivechaos/klib is licensed under the MIT/X11 license.

 ## SAST Tools

 Static analyzers used are: